FlagSets.jl

 are also supported. - Values are pretty-printed, showing the FlagSet type and each flag set.

-This implementation is based on BitFlags, with some minor differences:
+This implementation is based on BitFlags, with some differences:

-- Each flag set is treated as a set of flags, represented by
+- Each flag set is treated as a set of flags and internally represented as an

 (whose bits 1 corresponds to the flags in the set). - The empty flag set (corresponding to 0) is always valid.

-optional integer type, and a list of the flag names (and optional values).
+You need to provide a type name, an optional integer type, and a list of the flag

 A new definition can be given in inline form: